datanav/docs/collecting_data.rst

 When a global dataset has been defined, there are some considerations to be done in terms of how the global dataset should work:

 •   Should data in a global dataset be merged to a single entity or not?
-•   Is the data of such a format and quality that a golden record LINK  can be defined?
+•   Is the data of such a format and quality that a :ref:`golden record <best-practice-golden-record>` can be defined?
 •   Would enhancing the data in a global dataset with data from another dataset improve the data for later use?
 •	Structure of data; try to keep it flat if possible.